Brian Fargo will launch blockchain currency for alternative digital game store

 To reassure coin purchasers, Fargo will offer the initial coins to institutional and accredited investors.

 “We aren’t going to have an ICO countdown event where anybody can get in,” Fargo said.
-“We don’t know where the Securities & Exchange Commission will come down, so we are being super conservative.
+“We don’t know where the Securities & Exchange Commission will come down, so we are being super-conservative.
 This is the most complex thing I have worked on.”

 Another fact about Robot Cache is that it is run by industry veterans such as Fargo and Jacobson.
 Mark Caldwell serves as chief technology officer.
-Advisors include Anna Sweet, Kevan Baxter, Chris Keenan, Gordon Einstein, Michael Maloney, and Phillipe Irwin.
+Advisers include Anna Sweet, Kevan Baxter, Chris Keenan, Gordon Einstein, Michael Maloney, and Phillipe Irwin.
 They hope to convince the developers and publishers with the best games to offer them on Robot Cache.

 Fargo started working in games in 1981, and he founded Interplay in 1983.
-Interplay made games such as Bard’s Tale and the original Wasteland title.
+Interplay made games such as Bard’s Tale and the original Wasteland.
 It also created games such as Battle Chess, Stonekeep, and many others.
 At its peak, the company had more than 600 employees.

-Fargo also gave other developers their shot at greatness, publishing titles such as BioWare’s Baldur’s Gate and Parallax Software’s Descent.
+Fargo also gave other developers their shot at greatness, publishing hits such as BioWare’s Baldur’s Gate and Parallax Software’s Descent.
 He also contracted the founders of Blizzard (known earlier as Chaos Studios) — Allen Adham, Mike Morhaime, and Frank Pearce — to make their first game.

 Caldwell said the team of people will help recruit as many as 1,000 games at the launch.
 Other game coin ICOs have launched, but Fargo believes the others don’t have the relationships with publishers or developers.